 Confidential behavioral health services provided including: Psychiatry, Educational assessments, Psychotherapy, Substance Use assessments, Mindfulness training, Psychological Assessments.
 Services are provided free of charge.
 Philadelphia appointments are available on the Health Sciences Campus, on Temple Main Campus, and in Center City.
 For an initial appointment, please call 215-915-5078.

 Ryan Connelly, MS, MD

-Tuttleman Counseling Services is a comprehensive provider of mental health services including individual, group, and couples counseling as well as psychiatric services.
+Tuttleman Counseling Services (TCS) is a comprehensive provider of mental health services including individual, group, and couples counseling as well as psychiatric services.
 TCS provides consultation on mental health issues, for students, families, faculty, and staff.
 All services are free and confidential for Temple University students.
-Be sure to check out their website for a wealth of self-help resources on topics such as ADD, Anxiety, Depression, Relationships, LGBTQ, Eating Disorders, and much more!
+Be sure to check out the TCS website for a wealth of self-help resources on topics such as ADD, Anxiety, Depression, Relationships, LGBTQ, Eating Disorders, and much more!

 Sexual Assault Counseling and Education (SACE)

 The SACE program offers crisis intervention, case management, counseling, and advocacy work for Temple students who have experienced sexual assault, partner violence, childhood sexual abuse, sexual harassment, and/or stalking.
 Please visit the Walk-In Clinic at TCS to request services from the SACE unit.